-A Guide to Maximise Your Income Tax Filing in 2024
+How to Get the Maximum Tax Refund?
+A Guide to Income Tax Filing in 2025 (YA 2024)

-To begin filing your income tax, you would need to input or double-check all the information on the first part of the e-Filing form.
-This would be your personal details, banking information, and employee information.
+After completing the steps above, double-check and update your information, including your personal details, banking information, and employee information.
 Under the income declaration section, copy the information provided in your EA form (obtained from your employer).

-However, if you have multiple streams of income, don’t forget to add it up and declare that as well.
+If you have multiple streams of income, don’t forget to add them up and declare them as well.
 This would include freelance jobs, side hustles, property rentals, and other relevant income sources.

-- Automated individual entitlement of RM9,000 – this is automatically provided in your online form
+- Automated individual and dependent relatives’ entitlement of RM9,000 – This is automatically provided in your online form

 - Care for disabled spouse, RM5,000